Spanish debt suffers as bank bailout costs weigh

 LONDON The risk premium on Spanish debt hit a euro-era high on Monday, and looked set to keep rising as investors factored in the rising cost to the public purse of shoring up the country's banking sector.

-A Spanish government source said the country may use government debt to recapitalize its fourth-largest lender Bankia (BKIA.MC), which last week asked for a 19 billion euro bailout to stem losses related to soured property loans.
+A Spanish government source said the country may use government debt to recapitalise its fourth-largest lender Bankia, which last week asked for a 19 billion euro bailout to stem losses related to soured property loans.

 "Spain is under a lot of pressure right now on Bankia and the never-ending cost of the bailout there," a trader said.